CyberRacc/batch-frames-extract/README.md

 1. Make sure you have python installed.

-2. Clone this repo or download as .zip and extract.
+2. Clone this repo or download as .zip from this page or releases and extract.

 3. Place video files into the input folder.